 Once set up, robot lawn mowers are programmed to cut the grass in a random pattern constantly at an exact height.
 This can be quite a change for most people who are used to cutting the grass as a periodical chore.
 You won’t get the pleasing parallel lines that you can achieve with a conventional mower, but once bedded in it will give your entire lawn that professionally manicured look without having to take time out of your day for maintenance.

-Robotic lawn mowers work all hours of the day, and night, coming back to its’ docking station for recharging then heading out again to continue their work.
+Robot lawn mower work all day, and night, coming back to their docking station for recharging and then heading out again to continue their work.

 If you want to know more detail about this, be sure to read our post on how a robot lawn mower works.